andrey-ivanov/zabbix-temperature/README.md

 ```
 2. Import zabbix-temperature.xml on Zabbix server

+3. Create `/etc/zabbix/temperature.conf` and add ignore sensors (see example
+   `etc/zabbix/temperature.conf` in repository)

 ## Future Tasks:
 - [ ] implement CPU index renumbering for multiprocessor servers

 ## Special Notes:
-Project zabbix-hdd-smart can be used to track SATA and NVMe disk temperatures
+Project andrey-ivanov/zabbix-hdd-smart can be used to track SATA and NVMe disk temperatures